-- That every digital signature is generated using the private key that corresponds to the public key belonging to the certificate and that can be clearly assigned to the end entity. - That every digital signature is made with the key material of a valid certificate that has not been revoked. - To genuinely act as the end entity and not to carry out any CA functions, such as signing certificates or revocation lists, with its private key assigned to the public key contained in the certificate. - To change the PINs of the smartcard or, where the secure use of the private key of a software certificate is concerned, the password at certain time intervals. - To change the PIN or password immediately if there is any suspicion that someone may have discovered the PIN or password. - To stop using the private key upon expiry of the validity of the certificate or upon its revocation, except for decryption. - If the private key and/or PIN is lost, or if it is presumed to have been compromised or manipulated, if significant changes have been made to the details of the certificate, if its use has been discontinued (e.g., termination of contract), or in the case of presumed misuse, to revoke the end entity certificate in question or to have it revoked. - In the event that the private key is compromised, use of the certificate owner's private key must cease immediately and permanently. - To stop using the certificate if it becomes known that the certificate of the certification authority has been compromised.
+- That every digital signature is generated using the private key that corresponds to the public key belonging to the certificate and that can be clearly assigned to the end entity. - That every digital signature is made with the key material of a valid certificate that has not been revoked. - To genuinely act as the end entity and not to carry out any CA functions, such as signing certificates or revocation lists, with its private key assigned to the public key contained in the certificate. - To change the PINs of the smartcard at certain intervals or, in the case of secure use of the private key of a software certificate, the password, at the latest when the certificate is renewed.
+To change the PIN or password immediately if there is any suspicion that someone may have discovered the PIN or password. - To stop using the private key upon expiry of the validity of the certificate or upon its revocation, except for decryption. - If the private key and/or PIN is lost, or if it is presumed to have been compromised or manipulated, if significant changes have been made to the details of the certificate, if its use has been discontinued (e.g., termination of contract), or in the case of presumed misuse, to revoke the end entity certificate in question or to have it revoked. - In the event that the private key is compromised, use of the certificate owner's private key must cease immediately and permanently. - To stop using the certificate if it becomes known that the certificate of the certification authority has been compromised.